HarithRizal/Patient-heart-disease/README.md

 The aim of this project is to create a deep learning model to predict heart disease on patient.
 The model is trained with [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)

 ## 2. IDE and Framework
-The project is built with Spyder 5.3.1 as the main IDE.
+The project is built with Collaboratory.
 The main frameworks used in this project are TensorFlow, Numpy, Pandas and Scikit-learn.

 ## 3. Methodology